 Presumably we will reach a tipping point when Intelligent Devices surpass humans in many key areas, quite possibly without our ability to understand what has just happened, a variation of this is called “the singularity” (coined by Vernor Vinge, and heralded by Ray Kurzweil) How would we know we have reached such a point?
+Does this herald the AI apocalypse?
 One indicator might be an increased awareness, concern and discussion about the social impact of AI’s.
 There has been a significant increase in this activity in the last year, and even in the last few months.
 Here are some examples for those trying to track the trend (of course Watson, Siri, Google Home, Alexa, Cortana and their colleagues already know this.)

 - IEEE Consumer Electronics magazine, April 2017

 - IEEE Computer Society Edge magazine April 2017